 Many of my clients struggle with accepting that their children don't speak their language, that they don't respond in the family language.
 Not sharing their language with their children deeply affects them and many surrender.

 One of my clients managed to talk Italian to his daughter for 10 years, not getting any response in Italian, only in Dutch or English.
-His daughter was perfectly able to understand Italian and would also speak basic Italian with extended family, but knowing that her father was fluent in English and Dutch, and they living in a highly international environment where English and Dutch are the dominant languages, made her prefer these two languages even when talking with her Italian father.
+His daughter was perfectly able to understand Italian and would also speak basic Italian with extended family, but knowing that her father was fluent in English and Dutch.
+Growing up in a highly international environment where English and Dutch are the dominant languages, made her prefer these two languages even when speaking with her Italian father.

-Speaking German with my children feels like speaking through a filter, whereas when I talk Italian, I talk from my soul: this is why I never gave up on Italian!
+Speaking German with my children feels like speaking through a filter, whereas when I speak Italian, I speak from my soul: this is why I never gave up on Italian!

-The daughter of my client did the same as my son and my daugthers: after several years she started talking Italian to her father again.
-She had listened to his Italian for years and built a passive vocabulary, knew exactly how to form sentences and is now (at age 15) nearly native!
+The daughter of my client did the same as my son and my daughters: after several years she started talking Italian again.
+She had listened to his Italian for years and built a passive/receptive vocabulary, and knew exactly how to form sentences and is now (at age 18) nearly native!

 * I must add that there are some extreme situations where I would not advise to keep talking your language to your child, but these are very extreme (for more information about this you can contact me anytime)